Guru Gobind Singh: Family and early life

-The life example and leadership of Guru Gobind Singh have been of historical importance to the Sikhs.
-He institutionalized the Khalsa (literally, Pure Ones), who played the key role in protecting the Sikhs long after his death, such as during the nine invasions of Panjab and the holy war led by Ahmad Shah Abdali from Afghanistan between 1747 and 1769.
+The life example and leadership of Gobind Singh have been of historical importance to the Sikhs.
+He institutionalized the Khalsa (literally, Pure Ones), who played the key role in protecting the Sikhs long after his death, such as during the nine invasions of Panjab and the attacks by Ahmad Shah Abdali from Afghanistan between 1747 and 1769.

+Birth name

+While his birth name is commonly acknowledged as being "Gobind Rai", J.S Grewal and W.H McLeod, among other scholars, point out that hukamnamas and documents issued by his father, Guru Tegh Bahadur, mention him as "Gobind Das".
+According to McLeod, "Gobind Rai" was an exonym used within Muslim sources.

+Birth year

+Whilst the commonly accepted birth year for the guru is 1666, some sources record his birth year as being 1661.
+Sikhologist Louis E. Fenech believes 1661 is more likely to be the true birth year of the guru as it lines up more reliably with events later in his life regarding his coming-of-age and leadership in 1679.

 Founding the Khalsa

-In 1699, the Guru requested the Sikhs to congregate at Anandpur on Vaisakhi (the annual spring harvest festival).
+In 1699, Guru Gobind Singh requested the Sikhs to congregate at Anandpur on Vaisakhi (the annual spring harvest festival).
 According to the Sikh tradition, he asked for a volunteer.
 One came forward, whom he took inside a tent.
-The Guru returned to the crowd alone, with a bloody sword.
-He asked for another volunteer, and repeated the same process of returning from the tent without anyone and with a bloodied sword four more times.
+The Guru returned to the crowd alone with a bloody sword.
+He asked for another volunteer and repeated the same process of returning from the tent without anyone and with a bloodied sword four more times.
 After the fifth volunteer went with him into the tent, the Guru returned with all five volunteers, all safe.
 He called them the Panj Pyare and the first Khalsa in the Sikh tradition.

-Guru Gobind Singh then mixed water and sugar into an iron bowl, stirring it with a double-edged sword to prepare what he called Amrit ("nectar").
-He then administered this to the Panj Pyare, accompanied with recitations from the Adi Granth, thus founding the khande ka pahul (baptization ceremony) of a Khalsa – a warrior community.
+Gobind Singh then mixed water and sugar into an iron bowl, stirring it with a double-edged sword to prepare what he called Amrit ("nectar").
+He then administered this to the Panj Pyare, accompanied by recitations from the Adi Granth, thus founding the khande ka pahul (baptization ceremony) of a Khalsa – a warrior community.
 The Guru also gave them a new surname "Singh" (lion).
 After the first five Khalsa had been baptized, the Guru asked the five to baptize him as a Khalsa.
-This made the Guru the sixth Khalsa, and his name changed from Guru Gobind Rai to Guru Gobind Singh.
+This made the Guru the sixth Khalsa, and his name changed from Guru Gobind Das to Guru Gobind Singh.
 This initiation ceremony replaced the charan pahul ritual practiced by the previous gurus, in which an initiate would drink the water either the Guru or a masand of the guru had dipped their right toe in.